cjdbarlow/Part-One/pressure_transduction.md

 Dynamic response can be tested by inducing a **step-change** in the system, which allows calculation of both the natural frequency and the damping coefficient.
 Clinically, this is performed by doing a **fast-flush test**.

 * Fast flush valve is opened during diastolic runoff period (minimises systemic interference)
-* Pressure artifact is examined
-  * The **distance between** oscillations gives the natural frequency
+* The pressure wave produced indicates the natural frequency and damping coefficient of the system:
-  This should be equal as it is the natural frequency of the measurement system.
+  * The **distance between** successive oscillations should be identical and equal to the natural frequency of the system
   * The **ratio of amplitudes** of successive oscillations gives the damping coefficient

 ###Optimising Dynamic Response